-The IDN Fast Track Process has been reviewed 3 three times at the instigation of the ICANN Board, (per requirement as required by the Fast Track Implementation Plan) and at the initiative of the ccNSO, (which resulted in the IDNccPDP4 Issue report).
-In addition, some of the ccNSO proposed policies explicitly require a review after an event or time period.
+the IDN Fast Track Process has been reviewed 3 three times at the instigation of the ICANN Board, (per requirement as required by the Fast Track Implementation Plan) and at the initiative of the ccNSO, (which resulted in the IDNccPDP4 Issue report).

 To date, the roles and responsibilities of the ccNSO and ICANN org with respect to these reviews have not been delineated.

-Finally, reviews may demonstrate a need to update implementations, or to modify or create policy depending on the outcome of a review, the implementation could change (FoI and aspects of the Fast Track), or the policy may needs to be revised (IDNccTLD selection process) or newly developed (Retirement of ccTLDs and Review Mechanism).
+Finally, reviews may demonstrate a need to update implementations, or to modify or create policy.
+Depending on the outcome of a review, the implementation could change (FoI and aspects of the Fast Track), the policy may need to be revised (IDNccTLD selection process) or new policy developed (Retirement of ccTLDs and Review Mechanism).
 If a policy needs to be revised or newly developed, Annex B of the Bylaws applies, in which the roles and responsibilities of the ccNSO and ICANN are described.

-Again however, for amendments to implementations, the roles and responsibilities of the ccNSO and ICANN with respect to amending the implementation have not been well described.
-If a policy needs to be revised or newly developed; , Annex B of the Bylaws applies, where in which the roles and responsibilities of the ccNSO and ICANN are described.
+However, for amendments to implementations, the roles and responsibilities of the ccNSO and ICANN with respect to amending the implementation have not been well described.